Seven Months' War: End of the war

 The Kabardians struggled for a year to meet the Russian demands.
 In June 1780 the Kabardians paid the 10,000 rubles.
 The Caucasus Military Administration was given the following order: "Above all, do not allow the mountaineers to unite.
 If possible, sow chaos among them."
 Russia continued to strengthen the lines and isolate Kabardia especially from the Western Circassians and Abazins by continuing to build new fortresses.
 It was decreed not to interfere with the people’s acceptance of Christianity, and a prohibition was imposed on involvement with the Ingush and Ossetians.
 The Kabardians lost most of their dominance over the Ossetians.
 Kabardia lost a third of its territory after the war.
 In the following years, the Kabardian princes tried to regain the lost territories through diplomacy but they were unsuccessful.

 The rights conferred upon the common people, which the Russians took advantage of the complaints of the commoners, were intended to diminish the authority of the Kabardian princes, weakening the resistance of the aristocrats by destabilizing the socio-political situation in Kabardia.
 The requests of the Kabardian aristocrats to settle in other countries were rejected, but after the war some defiant Kabardian aristocrats managed to settle in Kuban region with their subjects while a small portion moved to Kartli-Kakheti at the invitation of King Heraclius II, Russia accused the Georgians of offering refuge to "rebels" and aiding them in seeking asylum in Ottoman Empire.
 In February 1780, the princes of Lesser Kabardia revolted.
 The war lasted until spring until the thousands of Lesser Kabardian warriors were defeated, and two of their leaders were captured and imprisoned.
 In the same year, Russia sealed all kind of border crossings of Georgia after intercepting a letter carried by an Armenian courier, which contained a promise of support for the Princes of the Greater Kabardia against Russia, allegedly sent from the Kingdom of Kartli-Kakheti.

-According to Grigory Potemkin, 2,000 of Kabardia'a finest warriors were killed, mostly from noble families, and many noble families were completely destroyed.
+According to Grigory Potemkin, 2,000 of Kabardia's finest warriors were killed, mostly from noble families, and many noble families were completely destroyed.
 The Seven Months' War is considered a turning point due to the significant loss of the anti-Russian Kabardian aristocracy, the Russian influence on Kabardia and the harsh treaty imposed on the Kabardians.
 However, it took more than 40 years for Kabardia to fully succumb to Russian control.